TheSkinnyRat/project-portfolio-public/README.md

 > [!WARNING]
 > This repository is for portfolio purposes only.
-Any project in this repository is not maintained, have private license and NOT open source.
+Any project in this repository have private license and NOT open source.

 ## a1-customized-chatgpt
 > Production [BETA]: https://ai.theskinnyrat.com/